CristianDavideConte/universalSmoothScroll/docs/EasingFunctions.md

  * - (0.33, 1.00)
  * - (0.68, 1.00)
  * - (1,1)
  * N.B.
-4 control points leads to a cubic bezier curve */
+4 control points leads to a cubic bezier curve.
+ */
 const xs = [0, 0.33, 0.68, 1];
 const ys = [0, 1.00, 1.00, 1];

-//This is a non-temporary EASE_OUT_CUBIC easing
+//This is a non-temporary EASE_OUT_CUBIC like easing
 //which always make the scroll-animation last 1 second. uss.setStepLengthCalculator(
     CUSTOM_BEZIER_CURVE(xs, ys, 1000),